amsrafid/singular-image-gallery/README.md

 ## Basic Use

 It's very easy to use.
-Just initiate the gallery instance and pass data in the defined json format from backend like bellow,
+Just initiate the gallery instance and pass data in the defined json format from backend like bellow:

 ~~~javascript
 new SingularImageGallery(